Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 Step 5: Receive your UAE driving licence

 Once approved, you’ll receive your UAE licence on the same day in most cases, but the timeline can vary.
-If you intend to use it abroad, you may need to legalise your document in the UAE to make it valid for use.
+The RTA will retain your original foreign driving licence when they issue your Dubai driving licence.
+Meaning, you'll only hold the UAE licence going forward.
+If you intend to use your UAE licence abroad, you may need to legalise it in the UAE to make it valid.

 Cost of converting a foreign driving licence in the UAE